Contributing

 Local Development (Cross-Component Changes)

-To use the local binary with editors:
+To use a local lex-lsp build with editor UIs:

 # lexed

-LEX_LSP_PATH="$(pwd)/target/local/lex-lsp" npm run dev --prefix lexed
+LEX_LSP_PATH=lex/target/debug/lex-lsp npm run dev --prefix lexed

 # vscode (set before launching Extension Development Host)

-export LEX_LSP_PATH="$(pwd)/target/local/lex-lsp"
+export LEX_LSP_PATH="$(pwd)/lex/target/debug/lex-lsp"

 # nvim

-vim.g.lex_lsp_path = "/path/to/lex/target/local/lex-lsp"
+vim.g.lex_lsp_path = "/path/to/lex-fmt/lex/target/debug/lex-lsp"

 Testing Conventions